Pantelleria: History

 In AD 700, Arabs conquered the island.
 In 1123, Roger II of Sicily took the island, and in 1311 an Aragonese fleet under the command of Lluís de Requesens won a considerable victory here.
-Requesens's family became princes of Pantelleria until 1553, when the Turks captured the island.
+Requesens's family became princes of Pantelleria until 1553, when a Turkish fleet commanded by Dragut sacked the island.
 A naval battle took place near the island in July 1586 when an armed English merchant fleet of five ships managed to repel an attack by eleven Spanish and Maltese galleys.

 A Siculo-Arabic dialect similar to Maltese was the vernacular of the island until the late 18th century, when the Romance Sicilian superseded it.
 The modern Sicilian language in Pantelleria contains many Arabic loanwords, and most of the island's place names are of Semitic origin.

-During the Napoleonic Wars, the British considered the possibility of taking over Pantelleria (together with Lampedusa and Linosa) so as to be able to supply Malta, but a Royal Commission stated in an 1812 report that there would be considerable difficulties in this venture.
+During the Napoleonic Wars, the British considered the possibility of taking over Pantelleria (together with Lampedusa and Linosa) so as to be able to supply Malta, but a royal commission stated in an 1812 report that there would be considerable difficulties in this venture.

 Pantelleria's capture was regarded as crucial to Operation Husky, the Allied invasion of Sicily in 1943 as planes based on Pantelleria could readily reach Sicily.
 In Operation Corkscrew the Allies bombarded Pantelleria heavily from air and sea in the days before the invasion.
 The garrison surrendered as the landing troops approached.
 Pantelleria then became a vital base for Allied aircraft during the assault on Sicily.